-Will refer to criminal laws by original names even after they get replaced, says Madras HC judge
+Don’t know Hindi, will continue calling criminal laws by original names: Madras High Court judge

 Justice Venkatesh made the remark in a lighter vein, stating that he does not know Hindi very well.

-Justice Anand Venkatesh of the Madras High Court recently said that he will continue to refer to the Indian Penal Code, the Code of Criminal Procedure and the Indian Evidence Act by their original names even after they get replaced by new laws named in Hindi, reported Bar and Bench on Wednesday.
+Justice Anand Venkatesh of the Madras High Court recently said that he will continue to refer to the criminal laws by their original names even after they get replaced by new laws as he does not understand Hindi, reported Bar and Bench on Wednesday.

-In December, the Parliament passed the Bharatiya Nyaya (Second) Sanhita, 2023, the Bharatiya Sakshya (Second) Bill, 2023 and the Bharatiya Nagarik Suraksha (Second) Sanhita, 2023 to replace the three criminal laws.

-On December 25, President Droupadi Murmu gave her assent to the three new bills.
-However, the Union home ministry has yet to specify the date from when they will take effect.

-While the Bharatiya Nyaya (Second) Sanhita will replace the colonial-era Indian Penal Code, the Bharatiya Nagarik Suraksha (Second) Sanhita will replace the Code of Criminal Procedure, and the Bharatiya Sakshya (Second) Bills will replace the Indian Evidence Act.
+In December, the Parliament passed the Bharatiya Nyaya (Second) Sanhita, 2023, to replace the colonial-era Indian Penal Code, the Bharatiya Sakshya (Second) Bill, 2023, to replace the Code of Criminal Procedure and the Bharatiya Nagarik Suraksha (Second) Sanhita, 2023, to replace the Indian Evidence Act.

-On Tuesday, Justice Anand Venkatesh was hearing a matter related to cognizance and extension of periods of limitation under Code of Criminal Procedure Sections 460 and 473.
+On Tuesday, Justice Anand Venkatesh was hearing a matter related to cognisance and extension of periods of limitation under Code of Criminal Procedure Sections 460 and 473.

 Additional Public Prosecutor A Damodaran asked the judge to look into the “new Act” while referring to the treatment of the provision in the Bharatiya Nagarik Suraksha Sanhita, 2023.